 The Air-to-Water unit uses a turbine that pushes air through a heat exchanger.
 Here the air is cooled and condensation takes place.
 This process can be controlled with the help of energy from natural sources, but also with traditional energy sources.

 Lowering the temperature of air requires minimal energy.
 When the temperature falls below the dew point, water droplets will form.

 These droplets are then collected in a water storage compartment.
 The actual amount of water that can be produced varies from location to location and depends on average wind speed, ambient temperature, and humidity.
 Because these conditions change throughout the day and season, the turbine is designed to respond automatically to changing environmental parameters, to ensure constant optimized production of water.

 - Produce drinking water from the air – no other water source required

-- Island and rural communities with limited freshwater supplies
+- for island and rural communities with limited freshwater resources

-The Air-to-Water can be powered by various energy sources, including a windmill.
-Watch in our product video how the technology behind it works.
+The Air-to-Water unit can be powered by various power sources, including a wind turbine.
+Check this video to discover the technology used.